ccardea/osy-site/yoga/yama.md

 [*Yama*] constitute the great vow, [which] is universal [and applicable] without regard to time, place, class, or usual practice.

 *Samaya*, or usual practice, requires some explanation.
-The usual practice of military men, for example, is to engage in violence and killing of others.
-Some upper echelon or highly placed people may engage in practices that ordinarily would be considered harmful to others, but are the usual practice for people in their position.
+I.K.
+Taimni explains:
+>In the practicing of any virtue there are occasions when doubts arise whether it is feasible or advisable to practice that particular virtue in the particular situation that has arisen.
+Considerations of class, place, and time or occasion may be involved in these situations ...

+These are sometimes difficult to decide.
+For example:
+- You know your friend is innocent but is going to prison unless you tell a lie.
+Should you lie?
+- Your country is at war with an enemy who has killed innocent people.
+Should you join the military and help to kill the enemy?
+- Your family is starving.
+Should you kill an animal to feed them?
+- Your family are wealthy business owners and you are expected to work in the business and eventually take over.
+Should you engage in the family business and continue to accumulate wealth?

 *Maha-vratam*, the great vow, implies that the yogi must commit to these principles.
+This is similar to vows taken by religious orders and may have a similar purpose in addition to the benefit of a tranquil mind.
+Mastery of yoga is potentially very powerful and must not be used for nefarious or self-serving purposes.

 ### Ahimsa - not-harming
 - Obvious forms: violence, killing.